electroglyph/atheriz/docs/03_command_system.md

 A `CmdSet` behaves as a runtime Python dictionary managing `Command` class instantiations, mapping execution calls sequentially against standard identifiers (`key`) and `aliases`.

 Two primary sets govern standard game flow:
-- `LoggedinCmdSet`: Attached dynamically upon logging into a specific avatar.
+- `LoggedinCmdSet`: Commands available after logging in.
-- `UnloggedinCmdSet`: Functions primarily during the connection and authentication phase.
+- `UnloggedinCmdSet`: Commands available before logging in.

-Unlike other systems, CmdSets do not merge definitions cleanly.
-If defining identical keys, execution explicitly overwrites the index dictionary.
+These are simple dictionaries without any logic for merging.
+If you add a command with the same key as an existing command, it will overwrite the existing command.
 Review `atheriz/commands/base_cmdset.py` for deeper context.

 ### 3.3.2 Adding Commands to a CmdSet
 Commands must instantiate against the `CmdSet` object, commonly during the parent `__init__` sequence.